 1. Take your car in for routine maintenance.
 One crash prevention measure that is often overlooked by drivers is taking your vehicle in for a tune-up.
 The reason it is so often overlooked is that many people do not realize that anything is wrong with their car until it’s too late.
-At Fox Goldblatt & Singer PC, we encourage drivers to have their vehicles serviced as a preventative measure, rather than just a remediate measure.
+At Fox Goldblatt & Singer PC, our car and truck accident lawyers in St. Louis encourage drivers to have their vehicles serviced as a preventative measure, rather than just a remediate measure.

 2. Make sure you have complete visibility before driving.
 Your car may have accumulated frost or ice on the windows, which can severely limit a driver’s visibility.
 Before pulling out, take the time to warm up your car, scrape the windows and turn on the defroster so you can see properly.
 Experts at AAA also suggest doing this outside, rather than in an enclosed area as sitting in a room full of fumes can be dangerous.

 3. Have chains ready for rural or mountain driving.
 In some areas where much snow has accumulated on the road, you may be required to put chains on your tires.
 Whether it is mandated or not, being prepared with chains for your tires can be beneficial when driving during the winter months.

 4. Fill your car up with windshield fluid.
 Making sure you have enough windshield fluid, the anti-freeze kind, can be important when you’re driving in snow.
 Anti-freezing windshield liquid can be used to clear snow from your windshield.